Characters: The Wheel Of Time Others From The Two Rivers

 - Took a Level in Badass: What happens when she adopts Honor Before Reason.
 (It Makes Sense in Context: She does this right before she goes back to Wizarding School, which has a higher Smug Snake-per-capita ratio than a Corrupt Corporate Executive Convention.)

-- Try to Fit That on a Business Card: Takes on all of the titles of the Amyrlin Seat.
+- Try to Fit THAT on a Business Card!: Takes on all of the titles of the Amyrlin Seat.

 - Ungrateful Bastard: To Mat in Book 3.
 Unlike Nyneave and Elayne, has never made up for it.
 Also to Nynaeve, in several books, but especially in Book 5.
 Has never made up for that, either.
+Rand at least calls her out on it all in Book 14.

 - Unlucky Childhood Friend: To Rand; or Rand to her (depending on which character you like better).